neokd/DataStorehouse/Website/README.md

 ## Setup
-To setup this project follow these steps:
+To set up this project follow these steps:
 1. Clone the repository from GitHub: `git clone https://github.com/neokd/DataStorehouse.git`

 2. Navigate to the project's directory: `cd DataStorehouse`